How Fledge Works

 Enter one person's paycheck as the primary income and the other's as extra income.
 Or combine both into one "household paycheck" figure.

-How is this different from YNAB or Mint?
+How is this different from YNAB or Monarch?

 Ready to take control?

-Set up your budget in 5 minutes and never wonder where your money went again.
+Set up your budget in 5 minutes and know exactly what to do every payday.